n6garcia/Analytics-Dashboard/README.md

 # Node-Login-System
-Created login web app for Reporting Dashboard Backend
+Created Reporting Dashboard as a web app.

 ## Libraries Used
 Express, Passport, Bcrpt, Mysql

 ## How it works
 The program uses Passport in conjunction with Bcrypt to login the user with a hashed password check.
-The hashed passwords are stored within a MySQL Database which can be updated using the CRUD routes at the end of the program.
+The hashed passwords are stored within a MySQL Database which can be updated using the CRUD routes at the end of the program (only accessible to admin users).

 ## CRUD
 crud routes allow for the admin to Create, Read, Update, and Delete users, user passwords, and priveleges.